Improved Stabilizer Estimation via Bell Difference Sampling: Introduction

 A central goal in quantum information is to understand which quantum states are efficiently learnable.
 While many quantum state learning algorithms are extremely efficient in sample complexity \cite{aaronson2018shadow, buadescu2021improved, HKP20-classical-shadows}, fewer classes of time-efficiently-learnable quantum states are known.
 One such example is the class of \textit{stabilizer states}, which are $n$-qubit states that are stabilized by a group of $2^n$ commuting Pauli matrices.\footnote{Some other examples of state classes that admit time-efficient learning algorithms include matrix product states \cite{cramer2010efficient}, non-interacting fermion states \cite{aaronson2023efficient}, and certain classes of phase states \cite{arunachalam2022phase}.} Stabilizer states are well-studied because of their broad importance and widespread applications throughout quantum information, including in quantum error correction \cite{shor1995codes, calderbank1996codes, Got97-thesis}, efficient classical simulation of quantum circuits \cite{bravyi2016trading, Bravyi2019simulationofquantum}, randomized benchmarking \cite{knill2008benchmarking}, and measurement-based quantum computation \cite{raussendorf2000mbqc}, to name a few examples.

-The first algorithm for learning a complete description of an unknown stabilizer state was given by Montanaro \cite{montanaro-bell-sampling}.
-Given copies of a stabilizer state $\ket{\phi}$, Montanaro's algorithm utilizes the algebraic properties of Pauli matrices and Bell-basis measurements to efficiently learn the generators of the stabilizer group of $\ket{\phi}$, which suffices to determine $\ket{\phi}$.
-More specifically, Montanaro (implicitly) introduced \emph{Bell difference sampling}, which, at a high level, is an algorithmic primitive that takes four copies of some state and induces a distribution on Pauli matrices.
+The first computationally efficient algorithm for learning a complete description of an unknown stabilizer state was given by Montanaro \cite{montanaro-bell-sampling}.\footnote{In 2008, Gottesman gave a short video lecture explaining how to learn stabilizer states, based on joint work with Aaronson \cite{aaronson43identifying}.
+However, the details of this algorithm were never published.} Given copies of a stabilizer state $\ket{\phi}$, Montanaro's algorithm utilizes the algebraic properties of Pauli matrices and Bell-basis measurements to efficiently learn the generators of the stabilizer group of $\ket{\phi}$, which suffices to determine $\ket{\phi}$.
+More specifically, Montanaro (implicitly) introduced \emph{Bell difference sampling}, which, at a high level, is an algorithmic primitive that takes copies of some state and induces a measurement distribution on Pauli matrices.
 Bell difference sampling was studied more thoroughly in \cite{gross2021schur} and has seen extended success in the development of algorithms for stabilizer states and states that are close to stabilizer states \cite{montanaro-bell-sampling, gross2021schur, lai2022learning,grewal_et_al:LIPIcs.ITCS.2023.64, haug2023scalable}.

 In this work, we extend the use of Bell difference sampling to give faster, more general, and otherwise improved algorithms for learning properties of quantum states related to the stabilizer formalism.
 By understanding how these properties affect the Bell difference sampling distribution, we are able to find relevant certificates of these properties faster than the previous state-of-the-art.